Plan1130/DreamocHD3UnityCamera/README.md

 For a demo on how to use it, see my other project: https://github.com/Plan1130/DreamocHD3UnityCameraDemoProject It may bug you about whether or not Blender is installed, but it should run perfectly fine without it.
-This is the open source MAVEN model, by NASA.
+This is the open source MAVEN model, by NASA, that is causing this, but it is non-essential to the functioning of the project.
+However, Blender is free and open source, so you might want to look into it.

 NOTE1: The Dreamoc HD3 has a resolution of 1920x1080.
 You might want to stick to it.
 At the very least, keep a 16:9 ratio.